JCThomas4214/CassMask/README.md

 ### Things to consider before batching.

 When batching, multiple queries are condenced into a single query with multiple statements.
 If you would like event driven features you will need to keep in mind that the CassMask Event API will only be triggered (depending on the hook) once per query response.
 Depending on your use case an emit per INSERT, UPDATE, and/or DELETE may be preferable.
+-->
 <a name="eventHooks"></a>

 ## Event Hooks

-In CassMask there are event hooks for 'save', 'remove', and 'find' that can be used to trigger a callback after a corresponding query.
+In CassMask there are PRE and POST event hooks for 'create', 'update', 'remove', and 'find', embedded inside each Entity (Instance) scope that can be used to trigger a callback after a corresponding query.
 This callback is executed before the observer.next() and observer.complete() functions are called.

 <a name="sioEx"></a>